zwpride/zwpride/README.md

 </div>

-I graduated from software engineering of HNU and studing for the degree of master 👨‍🎓 in computer science and engineering, BUAA.
+I am studing for the degree of master 👨‍🎓 in computer science and engineering, BUAA.

-I'm a keen developer always looking to learn and grow.
-Welcome to my GitHub page!
+I am working for my project about Code&SE LLM.

 ## 📈 My GitHub Stats